 How to Integrate Ideascale And Slack

 IdeaScale helps you integrate easily with Slack!
-This document outlines the steps needed to take on the Slack app to connect with IdeaScale.
+This document outlines the steps needed to take on the app for Slack to connect with IdeaScale.

-Click here for directions on where to find the Slack app in the backend of IdeaScale.
+Click here for directions on where to find the app for Slack in the backend of IdeaScale.